llopez/caba/README.md

 # Caba

-Caba is a gem.
+Caba is a gem made for __educational purpose__.
 It returns information about Capital Federal neighborhoods.

 ## Installation